 Q: What role does automation play in the manufacturing of wire harnesses?

-A: Automation is increasingly being adopted to improve efficiency, reduce costs, and ensure consistent quality in wire harness assembly, which is traditionally a labor-intensive process.
+A: Automation is increasingly adopted to improve efficiency, reduce costs, and ensure consistent quality in wire harness assembly, which is traditionally a labor-intensive process.

 Q: Are there any new materials being explored for wire harnessing?